-Today we bring you a small but juicy list of the most expensive red wines in the world.
-Exclusive brands and exquisite flavors mark the price to pay for the perfect wine to fit your luxury lifestyle and we are here to give you the best options.
+Today we bring you an exclusive and juicy list of the most expensive red wines in the world.
+Exclusive brands and exquisite flavours mark the price to pay for the perfect wine to fit your luxury lifestyle and we are here to give you the best options.
 From Bordeaux to Napa Valley, the art of producing wine is being more and more respected and appreciated as it should be.

 This bottle of wine caused quite a stir when it went up for auction in Hong Kong.
 Auctioneers only anticipated it to reach a respectful $8,000, however, to their surprise, an anonymous bidder from Asia claimed the highest bid – $230,000.
 In Asia, the Chateau Lafite 1869 is considered by many to be extremely rare, so bidders were willing to pay big money to secure one of the worlds most expensive red wine.

 Shipwrecked 1907 Heidsieck

 In 1916, a ship carrying the wine was torpedoed by a German submarine in the First World War, causing it to sink to the bottom of the ocean for over 80 years.
 The wreckage was discovered in 1997 and 2,000 bottles were saved.
 So, even if you can’t drink it, for the right amount you get an incredible piece of history and a fantastic story to tell at dinner parties.

 Being the recipient of the exclusive Premier Grand Cru Classe (A) rank in the Classification of Saint-Emilion wine in 2012, Chateau Cheval Blanc is well regarded as one of the most prestigious winemakers in the world!